 4-Pair Category 6 Unshielded Twisted Pair Cable shall be provided and installed by the General Contractor.

-The General Contractor shall provide and install the RJ45 male jack with coupler jack module attached at the camera end and RJ45 male jack at the patch panel end of each cable as indicated in paragraph 3.2 G. The General Contractor shall terminate and test the CAT-6 cable and RJ45 jacks.
+The General Contractor shall provide and install the RJ45 male jack with coupler jack module attached at the camera end and RJ45 male jack at the patch panel end of each cable as indicated in paragraph 3.2 G. The General Contractor shall terminate and test the category 6 cable and RJ45 jacks.

 Basis of Design: Belden #AX104210 (coupler jack).